travis-ci/dpl/README.md

-  --[no-]file_glob               Interpret files as globs (default: true) --[no-]overwrite               Overwrite files with the same name --[no-]prerelease              Identify the release as a prerelease --release_number NUM           Release number (overide automatic release detection) (type: string) --release_notes STR            Content for the release notes (type: string, alias: body) --release_notes_file PATH      Path to a file containing the release notes (type: string, note: will be ignored
+  --[no-]file_glob               Interpret files as globs (default: true) --[no-]overwrite               Overwrite files with the same name --[no-]prerelease              Identify the release as a prerelease --release_number NUM           Release number (override automatic release detection) (type: string) --release_notes STR            Content for the release notes (type: string, alias: body) --release_notes_file PATH      Path to a file containing the release notes (type: string, note: will be ignored
                                  if --release_notes is given)